ligato/docs/docs/plugins/vpp-plugins.md

 /vnf-agent/vpp1/config/vpp/v2/interfaces/<name>
 ```

-To learn more about keys, see the [keys concepts][concept-keys] and [keys reference][key-reference].
+To learn more about keys, see [keys concepts][concept-keys] and [keys reference][key-reference].

 ---

-The VPP agent uses the interface's logical name as a reference for other models such as bridge domains.
+The VPP agent uses the interface's logical name as a reference for other models, such as bridge domains, that use the interface.
 VPP works with indexes that are generated when you create a new instance of an interface.
-The index is a unique integer for identification and VPP internal references.
+The index is a unique integer for VPP internal referencing and identification.

 In order to parse the name and index, the VPP agent uses a corresponding tag in the VPP binary API.
-This "name-to-index" mapping entry enables the VPP agent to locate the interface name and corresponding index.
+With this "name-to-index" mapping entry, the VPP agent can locate the interface name and corresponding index.

 ---